istio/istio.io/content/docs/tutorial/adding-a-new-version-of-a-microservice.md

 It all went well, however you want to improve your release strategy.
 First, you want to allow your testers to test the new version end-to-end in production.
-For that you need an ability to drive traffic to your new version by request parameters, for example by the user name stored in a cookie.
+For that you need the ability to drive traffic to your new version by request parameters, for example by the user name stored in a cookie.
 In addition, you would like to perform _shadowing_ of the production traffic to your new version and checking if your new version provides incorrect results or produces any errors.
 Finally, you would like to be more fine-grained with your rollout.
 You would like to release your new version to 10% of the users and then increase it by